CreAI-Lab/creai-lab.github.io/projects/bongard-problems.md

 image: /images/creativity-ai.jpg
 ---

-# Creativity of AI
+# Solving Bongard Problems

 ![Creativity AI](/images/Bongard.png)

-We are studying how AI generates creative content...
+We are studying if AI can solve Bongard Problems...

 [👉 Participate in the task here](https://example.com/creativity-ai)